-- Facilitate and secure the return of Aboriginal and Torres Strait Islander cultural heritage materials from overseas to Australia.
+- facilitates and secures the return of Aboriginal and Torres Strait Islander cultural heritage material from overseas to Australia

-- Enable Aboriginal and Torres Strait Islander communities to understand where their cultural heritage material is held overseas.
+- enables Aboriginal and Torres Strait Islander communities to understand where their cultural heritage material is held overseas

-- Influence the development of changes to institutional repatriation practices, policy and guidelines.
+- influences the development of changes to institutional repatriation practices, policy, and guidelines

-- Foster relationships between overseas collecting institutions and Indigenous communities.
+- fosters relationships between overseas collecting institutions and Indigenous communities.